eflautt/ga-data-science/projects/unit-projects/project-4/readme.md

 Your project will be evaluated by your instructors in the following areas:

-1. Refine
+1. Present Results
-2. Build
+2. Professional Development
-3. Present

 #### Rubric: [Click here for the complete rubric](#).